The Winter Patriots

 Video Presentation: Watch the battles of Trenton and Princeton unfold in The Winter Patriots

 Given how the news of Washington’s victory at Princeton had electrified the nation, it’s not surprising that the leading artists of the day hoped to capture Gen. Washington on canvas.
 Charles Willson Peale, Washington’s most frequent portraitist and a Continental Army veteran who was at Princeton, finished his George Washington at Princeton painting in early 1779.
 The painting had been commissioned by the Supreme Executive Council of Pennsylvania for its council chambers in Independence Hall, Philadelphia.
-After the painting’s debut there was a great clamor for replicas.
+After the painting’s debut, there was a great clamor for replicas.
 It is estimated that Peale created 18 or more different replicas of the painting for clients as varied as King Louis XVI, the Spanish Court, and the island of Cuba.
 Today replicas can be found at Princeton University, the Metropolitan Museum of Art, Colonial Williamsburg, the Virginia Museum of Fine Arts, the Cleveland Museum of Art, and the US Senate.
-Each of these copies employ different sized canvases, updated uniforms, varied backgrounds, and other modifications.
+Each of these copies employs different sized canvases, updated uniforms, varied backgrounds, and other modifications.

-In the original painting, now a part of Pennsylvania Academy of Fine Arts collection, Washington leans upon the barrel of a captured cannon while Hessian and British flags lie at his feet.
-Washington is his blue and buff uniform with commander’s sash looks confidently at the viewer while in the background one can make out Nassau Hall - scene of the final moments of the battle.
+In the original painting, now a part of the Pennsylvania Academy of Fine Arts collection, Washington leans upon the barrel of a captured cannon while Hessian and British flags lie at his feet.
+Washington is his blue and buff uniform with commander’s sash looks confidently at the viewer while in the background one can make out Nassau Hall - the scene of the final moments of the battle.

 Learn More: Peale's portrait of Washington at Princeton